StereoD-Development/flaunch/doc/buildyaml.md

 This means you can get very in depth with your variable control.
 Just be careful not to introduce a cyclic dependency. `fbuild` will detect this and fail immediately.

 ## Platform Routing
-In the example above, we used `{home}/bar` which search our environment for `HOME` and expanded as needed.
+In the example above, we used `{home}/bar` which searched our environment for `HOME` and expanded as needed.
 This will work fine for Unix machines but won't work on Windows unless we set the environment variable ourselves (or pass it to props).

 For both the `build.yaml` and `launch.json`, the dictionary they build will "auto route" based on the platform you're using.
 This is based on the `import platform; platform.system()` that python returns.